ppvq11/API-Documentation/README.md

 ### Many-To-Many (M:) Relationship.

-One session can have a group of Attendees.
+**One session can have a group of Attendees.**

-One attendee can have a group of Sessions.
+**One attendee can have a group of Sessions.**

+> [!NOTE]
-the SessionAttendee table is relationship table and used "AttendeeID" ,"SessionID" as foreignKey from Basic tables (Attendee table , Session table).
+> the SessionAttendee table is relationship table and used "AttendeeID" ,"SessionID" as foreignKey from Basic tables (Attendee table , Session table).

 </details>